egberts/egberts.github.io-src/content/articles/dns-bind9-rndc.md

 Most multi-instantiation scenarios have their `controls` clause fixed to the `localhost` (127.0.0.1) and not allow any external network have access to these multiple nameservers within the same host.
-In the case of a whitelab environment, some `named may have remote access enabled as well.
+In the case of a white-lab environment, some `named may have remote access enabled as well.

 Different port numbers are used to separate these accesses of